 What is a troll?

-An internet troll is someone who posts malign comments online.
-The intention is to insult or ridicule a group or individual.
+An internet troll is someone who posts malicious comments online.
+The intention is to ridicule a group or individual.

 Where does the word come from?